mickmccann/MS3-Small-Jobs/TESTING.md

 - Testing on iPhone 11: On Safari, Firefox, Chrome and Edge can't select the category items.
 Works as intended on desktop.

     - Will try to find a resolution.
+        - It turns out it does work across the different mobile browsers, it's just a bit fussy where you tap.

 [^ back to contents ^](#contents)